Destroyer7s/glaive/README.md

 4. Wait for theHarvester to gather information from different sources.

-5. Check theHarvesterLog.txt for the results.
+5. Check the HarvesterLog.txt for the results.

 # Sources